MarioC3/Movie-Trailer/README.md

 The back-end for this website was developed in Python 2.7.13, serving with a index html file to display in the browser.

+# Notes
+Changed some styling to the original fresh_tomatoes.py file.

 ## Installation
 *You would need to have Python in your computer so you can run and build the website.*
 1. Clone this repo to your computer